willharwood/subjectiveimmortality/subjective_immortality.md

 In three billion years there will be nothing alive on Earth.
 In 100 trillion years the last sun will be born.
 Spin forward far enough and only black holes will exist; further, and even they will fizz away.
 Wait longer, fabulously longer, and according to at least one theory of quantum mechanics, a new Big Bang will spontaneously occur.

 And if not?
 If the ultimate fate of the universe is an eternal Heat Death, in which all is the same temperature and no work (in the technical sense) can be done; in which nothing can happen and life is impossible, as life spends entropy and there is no entropy left.
 Even then, look closer.
 Temperature is a statistical fact, an average.
 Subatomic particles seathe and rearrange themselves even in a dead universe.
-Given enough time, any pattern will---very briefly---appear.
+Given enough time, any pattern will -- very briefly -- appear.
 Ludwig Boltzmann, some hundred and thirty years ago, proposed that our observable universe could have lurched into existence as a statistical quirk.
 Shuffle a deck of cards for long enough and you will shuffle it into its original order; whisk an egg for long enough and you could reform the yolk.

 This idea was later lampooned as the "Boltzmann Brain": that, far more likely than the whole universe appearing on the flip of a coin, is that a single brain appears, with enough time to have a single thought (the thought you are thinking right now), before it falls apart, utterly untenable that its existence is.
 (As a mildly terrifying thought experiment, consider that if the Heat Death is the fate of our universe, then over its history there are vastly more Bolzmann Brains than real brains, each with time for a single thought or feeling before death.
 By basic probability, you are more likely to be a Boltzmann Brain at the end of the universe than a human brain at its start.)